omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 That's an improvement of ~6000%-7000% from the initial algorithm, but it's still slower than simply generating random bytes.
-Can we further approach the performances of numpy.random.bytes, while still control the entropy?
+Can we further approach the performance of numpy.random.bytes, while still controlling the entropy?

 Yes we can.
-The key is switching from perturbation to generation.
+The key is to switch from perturbation to generation.
 Instead of using a pair of "keys" to perturbate external data, we will treat the keys as "building blocks" and combine them to generate new blocks, with the required entropy.
 The large combinatorial space of building-blocks can make the